 807.02 Sufficiency of Fabricator.
-All structural steel fabricators shall be certified for AISC Category SBR (Simple Steel Bridge Structures), CBR (Major Steel Bridges), or CPT (Bridge Component Standard), as appropriate, except as provided herein.
+All structural steel fabricators shall be certified for AISC Category Sbr (Simple Steel Bridge Structures) or Cbr (Complex Steel Bridges) as appropriate, except as provided herein.
 In addition, the fabricator shall have the appropriate Paint Endorsement (P1, P2, or P3) which qualifies them for the application of sophisticated coating systems.